 Cover Illustration by Emerald Pellot/GRL TRBL

-(and request Ain't I A Diva? at at your local libraries too!)
+(request Ain't I A Diva? at at your local libraries and bookstores too!)